-Austed-list is an 'open' list.
-This means that anyone with an interest in issues pertinent to tertiary education and training for students with disabilities may subscribe.
-Everyone involved in any aspect of learning access for people with disabilities in education and training are encouraged to actively participate in austed-list discussions (rather than 'lurking' shyly on the sidelines).
+Austed-list is a list for anyone with an interest in issues pertinent to tertiary education and training for students with disability.
+Everyone involved in any aspect of learning access for people with disability in education and training are encouraged to actively participate in austed-list discussions (rather than 'lurking' shyly on the sidelines).
 The exchange of ideas, comments and information is essential to the success of any list.

-Once a person has been advised (by the server) that they are subscribed to austed-list they can contribute to the discussion at any time by sending a message (asking a question or initiating a topic) to email@example.com.
+Once a person has been advised (by email) that they are subscribed to the austed-list they can contribute to the discussion at any time by sending a message (asking a question or initiating a topic) to firstname.lastname@example.org.
 The posting is then forwarded automatically to all other subscribers.

 If you need to contact a person associated with austed-list (eg. regarding trouble with unsubscribing, or questions about the list itself) send an email to email@example.com